open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project-level: [Add a project document](../common.md#add-a-project-document) and set `.documentType` to 'oversightReport'.
+Project-level: [Add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'oversightReport'.
 ```json
 {
   "documents": [